dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 <strong>A note about expressions:</strong>

 <p>We want to make Dart web components have, to a great extent, feature and design
 parity with MDV.
-For this reason, we try to match the same syntax of their template language.
+For this reason, we try to match the syntax of the MDV template language.
 MDV restricts data-binding expressions to an expression language containing variables, field dereferences, and array accesses.
-This means that expressions in MDV templates would likely be valid Dart and valid JavaScript as well.
-That also means that advanced Dart expressions are not valid within <code>{{'{{'}}expression}}</code>, however you can always hide complex expressions under a getter in Dart and use the getter property within the template.</p>
+This means that expressions in MDV templates are likely to be valid Dart and valid JavaScript as well.
+It also means that advanced Dart expressions are not valid within <code>{{'{{'}}expression}}</code>.
+However, you can always hide complex expressions under a getter in Dart and use the getter property within the template.</p>

 <p>A full specification of the expression syntax will be available soon. </p>